 Fast forward a year and Dumoulin had a whole new momentum.
 After disappointing the orange masses when the Tour started in Utrecht, he was forced to abandon and headed to the Vuelta.
 He moved up to second in the GC after an entertaining battle with Esteban Chaves and by the time he stomped past Chris Froome he was the new race leader.
 The climbs kept coming but Dumoulin swatted them away to create the most captivating Grand Tour story of the year.
 He was set to become the Vuelta champion when breaking down in the very last act.
 He lost nearly five minutes, the race lead and even his podium spot.
 In return he received a huge new following.

 I’d love to know the moment Dumoulin first seriously considered himself a future Grand Tour winner.
-The one-day Amstel Gold Race inspired Dumoulin to get on a bike and he worked tirelessly in Marcel Kittel’s leadout train during his formative years at Shimano.
+The Amstel Gold Race had inspired Dumoulin to get on a bike and he worked tirelessly in Marcel Kittel’s leadout train during his formative years at Shimano.
 When Dumoulin and current teammate Simon Geschke helped deliver Kittel to his first Tour stage in Bastia in 2013, did they ever expect to be hauling themselves up the Dolomites defending the Maglia Rosa less than four years later?
 It’s an outstanding story.

 Laurens ten Dam revealed in an interview he had called Dumoulin when this year’s Giro profiles were released and encouraged him to ride.
 This thought was mirrored by fans; if Dumoulin was ever going to win a Grand Tour then the 100th edition of the Giro d’Italia could be the one.